tohachan/diagram-bridge-mcp/README.md

 # Diagram Bridge MCP Server

-A comprehensive MCP server that bridges the gap between LLMs and diagram creation through three powerful, independent tools: **intelligent format selection**, **format-specific instruction generation**, and **professional diagram rendering**.
+A comprehensive MCP server that bridges the gap between LLMs and diagram creation through three powerful, independent tools: **intelligent format selection**, **format-specific instruction generation**, and **professional diagram rendering** (using kroki server).
 Each tool can be used standalone or combined in sequence for complete diagram workflows - from choosing the right format to generating the final image.

-**Supported Formats**: Mermaid, PlantUML, C4 Model, D2, GraphViz, ERD, BPMN, Structurizr, Excalidraw, Vega-Lite (12 formats total)
+**Supported Formats**: Mermaid, PlantUML, C4 Model, D2, GraphViz, ERD, BPMN, Structurizr, Excalidraw, Vega-Lite

 ## 🚀 Quick Start